-Reciprocity needs to be modified with compassion and forgiveness, otherwise it can
+Reciprocity needs to be tempered with compassion and forgiveness, otherwise it can

 descend into barbarism, a cycle of destruction.
 An eye for an eye and a tooth for

-It can often be considered a waste of energy to seek revenge or want to get even.
+It is often a waste of energy to seek revenge or want to get even.

 If someone is bad towards you, you don’t have to retaliate or react; you don't have

 to respond in kind.
 To do so would make you as bad as them and you would generate

 negative consequences in a similar way.
 To return bad for bad can easily cause the